2/3 Of 18

 Method 3: Visual Representation

 For a more intuitive understanding, especially for beginners, visualizing the problem can be highly beneficial.
 Imagine a pizza cut into 3 equal slices.
 The whole pizza represents 18.
-Each slice represents one-third (1/3) of the pizza, which is 18 / 3 = 6.
-If we want two-thirds (2/3) of the pizza, we take two of these slices.
+Which means each slice represents one-third (1/3) of the pizza, which is 18 / 3 = 6.
+That said, if we want two-thirds (2/3) of the pizza, we take two of these slices.
 Two slices represent 2 * 6 = 12.

 Expanding the Concept: Fractions in Real-World Applications